DavidHarrisRid/VibeCode/README.md

 platform above you and launches the climber a few rows upward, and you can hold a direction key while jumping to steer in midair.
 As you ascend the game keeps generating new rows so the level is effectively endless.
 Your score rises with the highest point you reach.
+Falling uses a 0.7 second delay so the climber drops more gently, and like the other games held inputs repeat more quickly.
 Keep moving upward—if you slip below the bottom of the visible area the game is over.

 The game relies on the `curses` module for drawing.
 On Windows systems the